The field of youth work has lost much of its revolutionary potential as it has become diffused within the global capitalist framework.

 . . .

-We should, instead, “work towards a system of youth-adult relations that has no center, but rather a proliferation of mobile and productive intersections: a youth work of imminent and constant becoming, of youth and adults on a common course of liberation for us all” .
+We can, instead, “work towards a system of youth-adult relations that has no center, but rather a proliferation of mobile and productive intersections: a youth work of imminent and constant becoming, of youth and adults on a common course of liberation for us all” .

 Skott-Myhre, Hans A. 2005.
 “Captured by Capital: Youth Work and the Loss of Revolutionary Potential.”
 Child and Youth Care Forum, 34 (2):141-157.